shairyar/shairyar.github.io/_posts/2025-10-31-kubernetes-learning-path-rails-solidqueue-on-k3s.markdown

 ## What's Next?

 I have a working Rails cluster, but there's more to do.
-In future posts, I'll be exploring:
+In the [next post](/posts/kubernetes-learning-path-ingress-controller/), I'll be setting up an **Ingress Controller** for proper external HTTP access—no more port-forward!

-- **Traefik Ingress** for proper external HTTP access (no more port-forward!)
+After that, I'll be exploring:

 - **Persistent storage for uploads** using NFS or Longhorn
 - **Mission Control Jobs** for monitoring background jobs via web UI
 - **SSL/TLS with cert-manager** and Let's Encrypt